![]() |

 ICP Museum 79 Essex St; http://bit.ly/2eMUKhU - The International Center of Photography has relocated to the Lower East Side to become the cultural anchor at the new Essex Crossing complex.

-CHECK OUT THE SHOPS
+CHECK OUT THESE LEGENDARY SHOPS

 Discount stores still thrive along with a thousand other little funky shops, but gentrification is rapidly encroaching via trendy, designer boutiques.
 Here are a few stores that have been on the LES for generations: